10 of the Worst: Remakes/Reboots

 Brought to us by: Tim Burton Productions; Twentieth Century Fox.

-Tim Burton and Twentieth Century Fox could’ve been forgiven for their cliche driven plot and almost nonsensical conclusions to minor battles or disputes within the picture if it weren’t for two things: Mark Wahlberg kissing a monkey… And, well, Abraham Monkey (as illustrated in thegif above).
-Awful.
-Truly awful.
+Tim Burton and Twentieth Century Fox could’ve been forgiven for their cliché-driven plot and almost nonsensical conclusions to minor battles or disputes within Planet of the Apes if it weren’t for two things: Mark Wahlberg kissing a monkey… and, well, Abraham Monkey (as illustrated in the gif above).

 1. The Wicker Man (2006)